SK1Y101/sk1y101.github.io/_projects/PySkiylia.md

 ### Example code

 {% highlight skiylia %}
-/// This contains a snippet of Skiylia-code that
+/// This contains a snippet of Skiylia code that
     computes the factorial of a number. ///

 def factorial(n):